poise/poise-ruby/README.md

 [![License](https://img.shields.io/badge/license-Apache_2-blue.svg)](https://www.apache.org/licenses/LICENSE-2.0)

 A [Chef](https://www.chef.io/) cookbook to provide a unified interface for installing Ruby and running things with it.
+This README covers the 2.x version of the cookbook, the 1.x version is very different and no longer supported.

 ## Quick Start